sars604/travel-project-client/README.md

 2. Create a new branch, `development`, for your work.
 3. Checkout to the `development` branch.
 4. Install dependencies with `npm install`.
-5. Run `npm start` to run application on local server.
+5. Run `npm run start` to run application on local server.
 6. Have fun making it your own!